 In both cases, the transition was much aided by being limited to one aspect or the other.
 Those deciding whether to accept a new currency faced no initial cost to joining the network, and those deciding whether to change their method of exchange did not have to worry about whether to accept a new currency.
 Cryptocurrencies had the misfortune of having to effect both transitions at once, and on top of that, being denominated in a different unit of account!17

-The success of Bitcoin in spite of this double hurdle is remarkable.
+Bitcoin’s success in spite of this double hurdle is remarkable.
 But the hurdles are not all behind: the establishment of bank liabilities redeemable in cryptocurrency will again have to make both transitions at once.
 The necessity of a currency transition is implied in the establishment of fractional-reserve banking, in exactly the same way as the original transition from physical coins to bank liabilities.
 The essential problem here is trust.
 The necessity of a method transition, however, deserves a few more words.
-Because a cryptocurrency protocol defines both the coinage and exchange of the base money, issuing liabilities on a fractional reserve basis requires more than simply adding parameters to coins.18 A bank that wanted to vary its issue with demand would need to create its own coinage and exchange mechanism – a new protocol – which would not be compatible with the original, even if its processing took place on the same block chain.19 Nor would one issuer’s liabilities be compatible with another’s.
-Merchants would need to implement the new protocol, facing a similar sort of cost to those merchants installing PIN pads to accept credit cards.
+Because a cryptocurrency protocol defines both the coinage and exchange of the base money, issuing liabilities on a fractional reserve basis requires more than simply adding parameters to coins.18 A bank that wanted to vary its issue with demand would need to create its own coinage and exchange mechanism – a new protocol – which would not be compatible with the original, even if its processing took place on the same blockchain.19 Nor would one issuer’s liabilities be compatible with another’s.
+Merchants would need to implement the new protocol, facing a similar sort of cost to those merchants installing pads to accept credit cards.

 In fact, such issues could be denominated in any unit at all.
 Again, credit card networks are an illuminating precedent.
 These perform a similar function to our abstraction layer: merchants do not have to implement separate pads to accept Visa and Master Card, because there is a network that transparently routes the transaction to the appropriate firm.
-Merchants can even choose which cards they are willing to accept (many refuse American Express, for example, which charges the merchant more per transaction in order to fund its rewards program).
+Merchants can even choose which cards they are willing to accept (many refuse American Express, for example, which charges the merchant more per transaction to fund its rewards program).
 And the process is rendered transparent to consumers by being denominationally agnostic: each network routes dollars just as well as euros, and even automatically exchanges them, based on what the merchant takes.

 In addition to the intrinsic network hurdles, regulatory uncertainty and hostility also constitute an extrinsic hurdle for intermediation in a way that they do not for the protocols themselves.
 Though governments around the world have targeted cryptocurrency users (often under money-laundering regulations for individuals, and financial regulations for would-be intermediaries), their success has been mixed.
 The protocols cannot be targeted or shut down; the best that can be done is to pinpoint prominent individual users, a drawn-out and expensive process.
 This is the reason that Bitcoin has not succumbed to the same fate as the Liberty Dollar (Dowd 2014), and it is precisely the protection that will vanish with the rise of financial intermediation.
 OT can prevent the seizure of users’ assets, but it cannot prevent the forcible closure of any intermediary that becomes large enough to attract attention.

-No doubt some degree of intermediation and liability issue could survive anonymously, even under the harshest of legal climates.
+No doubt some degree of intermediation and liability issue can survive anonymously, even under the harshest of legal climates.
 But legal hostility severely limits the scale of such an undertaking, scale being an important factor in the trustworthiness of an intermediary’s promise to redeem.
 This highlights another potential economic hurdle, the closest parallel to which might be the “free-banking” era in the United States, where legal restrictions on branch banking limited banks’ capitalization and diversification (Dowd 1992).
-This left them highly vulnerable to seasonal fluctuations, and made the system as a whole notoriously unstable.
-Should concerted legal hostility lead to a similar market structure of crypto-intermediaries, the cryptocurrency market could well become even more unstable than it is at present.
+This limitation left banks highly vulnerable to seasonal fluctuations, and made the system as a whole notoriously unstable.
+Should concerted legal hostility lead to a similar market structure of crypto-intermediaries, the cryptocurrency market might well become even more unstable than it is at present.

 Finally, should a cryptocurrency come to serve primarily as a reserve currency on top of which circulating liabilities are pyramided, the centralization of transactions that would accompany this development increases the risk of protocol fraud.
 As noted earlier, the protocol’s security lies in the assumption that an attacker will never be able to out-work all the honest computers on the network.
 The use of bank liabilities as media of exchange has the effect of taking people off the original network and putting them on the bank’s own services.
-If the majority of computing power on the base currency’s protocol comes to be controlled by a few banks, the generation of a fraudulent block chain would require only the hijacking of the servers of a few major intermediaries, or collusion among them.
+If the majority of computing power on the base currency’s protocol comes to be controlled by a few banks, the generation of a fraudulent blockchain would require only the hijacking of the servers of a few major intermediaries, or collusion among them.

 More worryingly, if a bank were to at any point constitute more than 50% of the computing power on the network, it could in principle “manage” the currency by a combination of double spending and rejection of legitimate transactions.
 To this fear, two comforts may be offered.
 First, in historical situations where intermediaries were allowed most freely to compete, “there was no evidence of natural monopoly in [note] issue, nor even of a natural number of firms that could be called ‘small’” (White 1995, p.
 146; cf. Selgin 1988, pp. 150ff).
 Nor in today’s economy is there evidence of such a tendency in deposit issue.
-Nevertheless, history also shows that incautious or malevolent regulation, especially if coordinated globally, might easily create a situation in which one reserve bank held enough power to monopolize the block chain’s computing power.
+Nevertheless, history also shows that incautious or malevolent regulation, especially if coordinated globally, might easily create a situation in which one reserve bank holds enough power to monopolize the blockchain’s computing power.
 Here, though, the ease with which new protocols can be created works as a safety valve.
 When the original protocol is attended with such disadvantages as a rogue reserve bank, dissatisfied users can always flock not only to a new bank, but to a new protocol.
-And if the rise of intermediation had by this point been accompanied by the development of an abstraction layer, the costs of switching will be very low indeed.
+And if the rise of intermediation has by this point been accompanied by the development of an abstraction layer, the costs of switching will be very low indeed.